Background

 • Donald Street Reserve – slip lane removal and open space improvements.

-We want to make sure the upgraded spaces support local residents and businesses, while helping improve public amenities and greening in the area.
+We want to make sure the upgraded spaces support residents and businesses, while helping improve public amenities and greening in the area.

 Learn more about each project and share your feedback and comments below.
 Engagement closes midnight Friday 5 December 2025.